nasa/harmony-browse-image-generator/README.md

 main Harmony Bamboo deployment project.
 Find the environment you wish to release the service version to and update the associated environment variable to update the semantic version tag at the end of the full Docker image name.

+## Get in touch:

+You can reach out to the maintainers of this repository via email:

+* david.p.auty@nasa.gov
+* matthew.savioe@colorado.edu
+* owen.m.littlejohns@nasa.gov